-2020-21 Increase in Tenanted Service Charges
+2020/21 Increase in Tenanted Service Charges

-3.10.6 The Mayor in Cabinet agreed on 8th January 2020 that tenanted service charges be increased by 2.7%.
+3.10.4 It is proposed that tenanted service charges be increased by 2.7%.
 This is consistent with the new Social Housing rent standard rent policy which increases rents in line with the previous year's September Consumer Price Index +1%.
 In this case, the September 2019 CPI was 1.7%, which will lead to an average weekly increase in tenanted service charges of approximately £0.23.
 It should be noted that energy charges are billed separately based on actual costs incurred.

-3.10.7 The current year's budget for tenanted service charges is £5.511m.
-As a result of the proposed increase in charges and the movements in stock arising from property acquisitions and disposals (including right to buy sales), the 2020-21 budget is estimated at £5.714m.
-This income is included within the budget for heating and tenant charges shown in Appendix 7.
+3.10.5 The current year's budget for tenanted service charges is £4,775,000.
+As a result of the proposed increase in charges and the movements in stock arising from property acquisitions and disposals (including right to buy sales), the 2020/21 budget is estimated at £5,080,000.